Infisical/infisical-node/README.md

 const value = secret.secretValue; // get its value
 ```

-By default, `getSecret()` returns a personal secret.
+By default, `getSecret()` fetches and returns a personal secret.
 If not found, it returns a shared secret, or tries to retrieve the value from `process.env`.
+If a secret is fetched, `getSecret()` caches it to reduce excessive calls and re-fetches periodically based on the `cacheTTL` option (default is `300` seconds) when initializing the client — for more information, see the caching section.

 To explicitly retrieve a shared secret: